Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Introduction

 \section{Introduction}

 The conservation laws in physics are in many cases related to some form of invariance under symmetry operations.
 When a system has such a symmetry, the consequent conservation law imposes a ever-lasting memory of the initial condition.
 The martingale property is a kind of {\it stochastic conservation} property.
 Unlike the sub- or super-martingale, the expectation of a random variable is kept constant once its value is observed at some point of time.
-Then the natural questions might be : (i) What form of memory is brought by the martingale property ? and (ii) Is there any {invariance} behind its martingale property ?
+Then the natural questions might be : (i) What form of memory is brought by the martingale property? and (ii) Is there any {invariance} behind its martingale property?
 Below we will give, through the study of the concrete model which we call Progressive Quenching (PQ), answers to these questions.

-As a contribution to this review on the martingale in physics, this chapter brings two ingredients that might be of general interest for those who are entering this domain.
-First we take the route to the martingale through the so-called {\it tower rule} (or {\it tower property}), which is a route distinct from the path probability ratio plainly discussed in the precedent chapters.
+{As a part of} this review on the martingale in physics, this chapter brings two ingredients that might be of general interest for those who are entering this domain.
+First we take the route to the martingale through the so-called {\it tower rule} (or {\it tower property}) { [see Eq.~\eqref{eq:Tower1}]}, which is a route distinct from the path probability ratio {mainly} discussed in the precedent chapters.
 Secondly we show the case in which the martingale is found in the mean drift of the stochastic evolution of the principal process of interest.
-(In the language of stochastic differential equation, $\dot{X}_t= G_t(X_t)+ \sqrt{2D} \dot{B}_t,$ it is $G_t(X_t)$ that is martingale.)
-For such case we coin a word {\it hidden martingale}, relative to the process~$X_t.$
+In the language of stochastic differential equations, $\dot{X}_t= G_t(X_t)+ \sqrt{2D} \dot{B}_t,$ it is $G_t(X_t)$ that is martingale.
+For such case we coin a word {\it hidden martingale} relative to the process~$X_t.$

 Below we will show that the martingale can be used for the inference of the past state and, moreover, for the prediction of the future probability distribution, beyond just some conditional expectations.
 In Sec.~\ref{subsec:B} we introduce the notion of PQ process.
 Then in Sec.~\ref{subsec:C} we introduce the model we focus on, which is of discrete states and discrete time.
 We show the presence of martingale process behind the main stochastic process.
 In Sec.~\ref{subsec:D} we describe the consequences of the hidden martingale process, concerning the inference and the prediction.
 We conclude this Chapter in Sec.~\ref{subsec:E}.